michaelgzt/loihi-control-loop-demo/README.md

-# loihi-control-loop-demo
+# Robotic control loop with Intel's Loihi chip

-A demo for robotic control loop with Intel's Loihi neuromoprhic chip used in our papers
+This package contains the control-loop demo that shows how to interact with Spiking Neural Networks (SNNs) on Intel's Loihi neuromorphic chip during runtime for real-time robotic control.